willWallace-RIT/lil_game_dev/README.md

 # lil_game_dev
-A tiny local AP file host for web based game dev tools current list for plan:
+A tiny local AP file host for web based game dev tools untested so far but potentially should file host of esp32 + sdcard

+current list for plan:

 [ ] https://keithclark.github.io/ZzFXM/